sebastianroming/sbstjn.github.io/_posts/2016-12-26-custom-alexa-skill-for-amazon-echo-lambda.md

 ---

-After watching all [Mr. Robot](http://www.imdb.com/title/tt4158110/) episodes I somehow felt the need to buy an [Amazon Echo](https://www.reddit.com/r/amazonecho/comments/532lgw/alexa_scene_on_mr_robot/) and get introduced to Alexa.
+After watching all [Mr. Robot](http://www.imdb.com/title/tt4158110/) episodes, I somehow felt the need to buy an [Amazon Echo](https://www.reddit.com/r/amazonecho/comments/532lgw/alexa_scene_on_mr_robot/) and get introduced to Alexa.
 Luckily Amazon sent me an invite to buy Echo just a couple of days before Christmas and so I got the perfect gift for myself and an awesome reason to spend some time coding during the Christmas holidays.

 # Echo?
 Alexa?
 Why?